Muukid/muTrueType/README.md

 * `MUTT_INVALID_NAME_LANG_TAG_OFFSET` - the value "langTagOffset" and "length" in a LangTagRecord within the "langTagRecord" array in the name table were out of range.

+* `MUTT_INVALID_GLYF_LENGTH` - the value for the table length of the glyf table was invalid.
+This could mean that loca table values are invalid, as the proper length is initially calculated via loca's offset values.

+* `MUTT_INVALID_GLYF_DESCRIPTION_LENGTH` - the length of the glyph description according to loca was invalid.

+* `MUTT_INVALID_GLYF_NUMBER_OF_CONTOURS` - the number of contours in the glyph description was invalid in comparison to the value listed in the maxp table.

+* `MUTT_INVALID_GLYF_END_PTS_OF_CONTOURS` - a value in the array "endPtsOfContours" in the simple glyph table was invalid.

+* `MUTT_INVALID_GLYF_POINTS` - the amount of points specified in the simple glyph table exceeded the maximum amount specified in maxp.

+* `MUTT_INVALID_GLYF_DESCRIPTION_SIZE` - the calculated amount of memory needed for the glyph to be allocated exceeded the maximum calculated based on the values within the maxp table; this means that some value or amount of values in the glyph exceeds a maximum set in maxp, but it is unknown precisely which one.

+* `MUTT_INVALID_GLYF_X_MIN` - the value "xMin" in a glyph header was invalid in comparison to the value listed in the head table.

+* `MUTT_INVALID_GLYF_Y_MIN` - the value "yMin" in a glyph header was invalid in comparison to the value listed in the head table.

+* `MUTT_INVALID_GLYF_X_MAX` - the value "xMax" in a glyph header was invalid in comparison to the value listed in the head table or to xMin in the glyph header.

+* `MUTT_INVALID_GLYF_Y_MAX` - the value "yMax" in a glyph header was invalid in comparison to the value listed in the head table or to yMin in the glyph header.

+* `MUTT_INVALID_GLYF_FLAGS` - a "flags" value in a simple or composite glyph table doesn't make sense.
+For example, if the flags indicate to repeat the previous coordinate value, but this flag represents the first coordinate value (AKA there is no previous coordinate), this result will be returned.

+* `MUTT_INVALID_GLYF_REPEAT_FLAG_COUNT` - the amount of flag repeats in a "flags" value in a simple glyph table exceeds the amount of points.

+* `MUTT_INVALID_GLYF_X_COORD` - an x-coordinate specified in a simple glyph table is not within range of the minimum and maximum values for this glyph.

+* `MUTT_INVALID_GLYF_Y_COORD` - a y-coordinate specified in a simple glyph table is not within range of the minimum and maximum values for this glyph.

+* `MUTT_INVALID_GLYF_COMPONENT_COUNT` - the amount of components specified in a composite glyph were above the maximum amount specified in maxp.

+* `MUTT_INVALID_GLYF_GLYPH_INDEX` - a glyph index specified in a composite glyph component was an invalid glyph index.

 * `MUTT_HHEA_REQUIRES_MAXP` - the hhea table failed to load becuase maxp is rather not being loaded or failed to load, and hhea relies on maxp.

 * `MUTT_HMTX_REQUIRES_MAXP` - the hmtx table failed to load because maxp is rather not being loaded or failed to load, and hmtx relies on mxap.